Volunteer

 mcw closet volunteer

 Clothing Drives: Help us collect the clothing we need to fill the Community Closet!
 We will provide you with a list of the most needed clothing items, you will set up a collection bin at your workplace and then sort the items by size before bringing them to the Community Closet where guests can get exactly what they need!
-Contact Director of Community Engagement Carly Hanney for specific needs before getting started.
+Click here for more information.
 Call (715) 298-5719 or email channey@unitedwaymc.org.

 Kit Building: We can help relieve a financial burden from households across Marathon County by providing for people’s basic needs – including adult and children’s hygiene items, snack packs, winter care kits, welcome home kits, and calm kits.
 We offer different levels of support based on your needs and make it easy for you to make a big impact.
 Click HERE to learn more.